testify-project/semantic-testing.github.io/_posts/2000-01-04-terminology.md

 **Analyzer**

-An analyzer is any tool drawn on to examine the system under test or test cases to identify potential software bugs.
+An analyzer is any tool drawn on to examine the system to identify potential software bugs.

 **Goal**